apostrophecms/docs/docs/guide/localization/static.md

 Apostrophe will then treat keys with the namespace differently from the same key without the namespace (`myTeam:relatedArticles` vs. `relatedArticles`).
 If someone uses the version *without* the namespace it will not overwrite the version *with* the namespace.

 ::: warning
 Avoid using namespaces that begin with `apos`.
 The core team uses namespaces that begin with that for official modules, e.g., `aposForm` and `aposSeo`.
 Using that prefix is not technically forbidden, but it could result in conflicts with official modules.
+Using the `apostrophe` namespace should definitely be avoided since it is used in Apostrophe core.

 As a reminder, namespacing is primarily necessary for *installable modules* and not for project-level localization.
 :::